 In 2016, Ari Released The Pauper and the Magician on AH-HA Records.
 It features the quintet of Shai Maestro on piano, Gilad Hekselman on guitar, Tivon Pennicott on Sax and Orlando Le Fleming on bass.
 On this record, Ari explores the link between story telling and jazz by creating a soundtrack to the improvised and sometimes twisted stories he tells his two small children.

-In 2014, Ari released the 3 part video entitled “Rhythm Training” geared for all musicians who want to improve their time and rhythmic vocabulary.
-It offers a clear step by step approach and is available through www.mymusicmasterclass.com.
-Since 2014, Ari has released many other educational videos on mymusicmasterclass.com and also on Patreon.com.
-“The Ari Hoenig Songbook” (a book with the lead sheets of all of Ari’s compositions (not just the easy ones) is available for download at www.lulu.com)
+Since 2014, Ari has released many other educational videos on mymusicmasterclass.com.
+He started an online members only club at Patreon.com to talk about musical concepts and to share video lessons.
+“The Ari Hoenig Songbook” (a book with the lead sheets of all of Ari’s compositions (not just the easy ones) is available for download at www.arihoenig.bandcamp.com )

 Ari currently resides in Brooklyn with his wife and 2 kids.